cue-lang/proposal/designs/modules.v3/4389-module-replace.md

     v?: #Semver | null
     default?: bool

-    // replace specifies a replacement for this dependency.
+    // replaceWith specifies a replacement for this dependency.
     // A value starting with "." or "/", or matching a Windows
     // absolute path (e.g. "C:\..." or "C:/..."), is a directory
-    // path; otherwise it is a module path with version. replace?: string
+    // path; otherwise it is a module path with version. replaceWith?: string
 }
 ```